 - 1. Formal entrances which involve dance, technical skills, and all traditions/chants are not permitted.
 Dancers should enter the performance area in a timely fashion. - 2.
 All staging, backdrops, special effects, or any items that may damage or otherwise alter the performance floor or environment are prohibited (water, powder, glitter, fire, sliding oil, etc). - 3.
 Center markers will not be allowed.
 This includes but is not limited to- stuffed animals, toys, alternate dancers, etc. - 4.
-Time limit is as follows: Soloists will have one minute and thirty seconds (1:30) to perform their routines.
+Time limit is as follows: Soloists will have a minimum of one minute (1:00) and a maximum of one minute and thirty seconds (1:30) to perform their routines.
 There are no exceptions to this time limit.
-Soloists will receive a penalty for routines more than three seconds past the time limit. - 5.
+Soloists will receive a penalty for routines more than three seconds past the time maximum or more than three seconds below the minimum. - 5.
 Timing will begin with the first choreographed movement or note of music, whichever is first.
 Timing will end with the last choreographed movement or note of music, whichever is last.